cakephp/docs/en/tutorials-and-examples/blog/part-two.rst

 We also do a bit of error checking to ensure a user is actually accessing a record.
-If a user requests ``/articles/view``, we will throw a ``NotFoundException`` and let the CakePHP ErrorHandler take over.
+If a user requests ``/articles/view``, we will throw a ``NotFoundException`` and let the ErrorHandler take over.
 By using the ``get()`` function in the Articles table, we also perform a similar check to make sure the user has accessed a record that exists.
 In case the requested article is not present in the database, the ``get()`` function will throw